search-index

 Every field of every document that is indexed is passed through the tokenization pipeline.
 The tokenization pipeline consists of a sequence of stages that are applied to the field with the result of the preceding stage providing the input for the result of the following stage.

-The default tokenization pipeline looks like this:
+The default tokenization pipeline looks like this (note the order of the stages):

 tokenizer: (tokens, field, ops) =>